LeonSong1995/MeDuSA/docs/documentation/05_hPSC_Example.md

 Please note that running WaveCrestENI is a time-consuming process, and it took us 28 hours to complete the estimation.
 For the convenience of users, we have provided the processed scRNA-seq data with the estimated differentiation pseudo-time at the following [link](https://github.com/LeonSong1995/MeDuSA).

-## Compare the estimated cell-state abundance to the expected truth
+## Comparison of Estimated Cell-State Abundance to Expected Truth
 The dataset includes both bulk RNA-seq data and scRNA-seq data from the same cell lines.
 It is expected that the cell-state abundance along the trajectory would strongly correlate between the two types of data, despite potential variations in the sequenced specimens.
 To validate the MeDuSA method, we will compare the estimated cell-state abundance from the bulk data to that measured from the scRNA-seq data.

-### 1. Validate MeDuSA method
+### 1. Validation of the MeDuSA Method
 To begin with, it is necessary to quantify the cell-state abundance of each sample in the scRNA-seq data.
 ```r
 bulk = readRDS("../hPSC_bulk.rds")